BaderLab/GenAnT/setup/Preprocess Reference Species.md

 The script itself is here, and each line is explained:

-Preprocess the downloaded gff file with `gffread`.
-GFF files allow for some flexibility in format even in NCBI and Ensembl (e.g., custom annotations in model organisms), and `gffread` ensures their compatibility with LiftOff and TOGA.
+Preprocess the downloaded gff file with `GFFRead`.
+GFF files allow for some flexibility in format even in NCBI and Ensembl (e.g., custom annotations in model organisms), and `GFFRead` ensures their compatibility with LiftOff and TOGA.

 ```
 gffread GCF_000001635.27_GRCm39_genomic.gff --keep-genes -o GCF_000001635.27_GRCm39_genomic.gffread.gff
 ```

-generate an amino acid fasta from CDS regions (for orthofinder)
+Generate an amino acid FASTA from CDS regions (for OrthoFinder)

 ```
 gffread -y GCF_000001635.27_GRCm39_genomic.protein.faa -g GCF_000001635.27_GRCm39_genomic.fna GCF_000001635.27_GRCm39_genomic.gffread.gff
 ```

-Covert gff file into a bed12 file compatible with TOGA.
+Covert GFF file into a BED12 file compatible with TOGA.

 ```
 ~/external/kent/gff3ToGenePred GCF_009914755.1_T2T-CHM13v2.0_genomic.gffread.gff GCF_009914755.1_T2T-CHM13v2.0_genomic.genePred